-"Utu, its expensive, diagnosis comes with more costs" "Billing, if your account is in red it will be "announced"[and anyone in the wait area can hear]."
-I

-"announced" [and anyone in the wait area can hear].
+"Utu, its expensive, diagnosis comes with more costs" "Billing, if your account is in red it will be "announced" [and anyone in the wait area can hear].
 "I don't care if people know 'cause I know most of the whānau that go there, but some may feel whakamā."